Adam Levine Spotted In NYC Amid ‘The Voice’ Blind Auditions, Where’s His Wife?

 Adam Levine and Behati Prinsloo may not have been together during his recent outing in New York City, but the model was in attendance last month as he accepted his star on the Hollywood Walk of Fame.
 As Adam Levine was honored during a ceremony, Behati Prinsloo was seen by his side as she held their adorable daughter in her arms.

 “I don’t know if it has always been a dream of mine because it always seemed like not something that was ever going to happen.
-It’s really surreal,” Adam Levine explained to People Magazine of the honor.”Having my family and my wife and daughter here — I wouldn’t have had it any other way.”
+It’s really surreal,” Adam Levine explained to People Magazine of the honor.
+“Having my family and my wife and daughter here — I wouldn’t have had it any other way.”

 During Adam Levine’s ceremony, his daughter Dusty wore a little hat and a black cardigan as she was cradled in Prinsloo’s arms before her father held her on her feet beside his star.